SuadeLabs/fire/documentation/properties/type.md

 > In order to classify an account as a 'savings deposit,' the institution must in its account agreement with the customer reserve the right at any time to require seven days’ advance written notice of an intended withdrawal.
 In practice, this right is never exercised, but the institution must nevertheless reserve that right in the account agreement.
 In addition, for an account to be classified as a 'savings deposit,' the depositor may make no more than six 'convenient' transfers or withdrawals per month from the account.

+### savings_io
+A saving account that is offered and only accessible via the internet.

 ### time_deposit
 A fixed-term deposit with a specific [**end_date**][end-date].
 The [US Regulation D][reg-d] describes time deposits as having the following characteristics: